 This is a sample homework problem, illustrating the format in which you are required to submit your homework.
-Failure to conform to this format will result in a warning.
-Repeated failure to conform to this format will result in a grade penalty.
+Failure to conform to this format will result in a grade penalty.
 Note: You are not required to type your homework solutions.